Meet The Advisors & Staff of the University Advising and Academic Services Center

 Biography – Dianne is a WIU alumna with a B.S. in Law Enforcement and Justice Administration and a M.S. in Counseling.

 Niall Hartnett, Advisor

 Biography – Niall was born in Ireland.
 He came to the USA after receiving a B.A. in Psychology at Trinity College Dublin.
 He earned a M.S. in Educational Psychology from Indiana University.

 Check out Niall's Facebook page for advising help at facebook.com/adviseguys.

 Biography – Tim earned his B.A. in Social Work from Augustana College, South Dakota and his M.S. in College Student Personnel from Western Illinois University.

-Responsibilities – Kelly advises students in the Academic Services Program and teaches University 100, "Personal Growth in Higher Education" which is designed to assist students with: study skills, time management, test-taking strategies and note-taking.
+Responsibilities – Kelly advises students in the Office of Academic Services (OAS) Program and is the Statistician for the OAS program.
+She assists students with: study skills, time management, test-taking strategies and note-taking.
+She gathers/reports data on OAS student performance at the end of each term.
 She particularly enjoys working with her students as they are learning to navigate their educational careers.
 "It is particularly gratifying to walk alongside (and sometimes guide) students as they are experiencing the 'Aha' moments" says Kelly.

 Renee Simpson, Advisor/Student Success Coordinator

 Responsibilities – Renee advises students in the Academic Services Program and teaches the University 100, Personal Growth in Higher Education, a life skills transitional course for incoming freshmen.
 In addition, Renee is committed to exploring and researching new retention initiatives strategies for the University.